DinaSol/2-Tier-App-using-Terraform/README.md

  -- You can reuse that code in different cloud providers such as GCP, AWS, Azure, Oracle, etc.. and create an infrastructure just by changing the  resources name

 ## :warning:  NOTE:
-- This Project is divided to Modules and Project
+- This Project is divided into Modules and Project
-    - the modules are hosted on a github Repo here is the link     https://github.com/DinaSol/Tier2-APP-Module.git
+    - the modules are hosted on a github Repo here is the link     **https://github.com/DinaSol/Tier2-APP-Module.git**
-    - the project in this Repo so I referred to the modules in the code that exist in "main.tf"
+    - the project is in this current Repo so I referred to the modules in the code that exist in **main.tf**
 -  Here I used **Paris Region**.
 - Also in the EC2 code, I used **operating system image in that Region also** so if you changed the Region you must set an image of that region .